CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"description" : "A college textbook on computer science.", // In-game description "weight" : 1587,      // Weight, measured in grams "to_hit" : 1,         // To-hit bonus if using it as a melee weapon "color" : "blue",     // ASCII character colour "intelligence" : 11,  // Intelligence required to read this book without penalty "symbol" : "?",       // ASCII character used in-game "material" : ["paper", "null"], // Material types.
+"description" : "A college textbook on computer science.", // In-game description "weight" : 1587,      // Weight, measured in grams "to_hit" : 1,         // To-hit bonus if using it as a melee weapon "color" : "blue",     // ASCII character colour (see below) "intelligence" : 11,  // Intelligence required to read this book without penalty "symbol" : "?",       // ASCII character used in-game (should always be a question mark for books) "material" : ["paper", "null"], // Material types.
 See materials.json for possible options "volume" : 7,         // Volume, measured in 1/4 liters "bashing" : 5,        // Bashing damage caused by using it as a melee weapon